Low-rank matrix recovery with non-quadratic loss: projected gradient method and regularity projection oracle: Introduction

 \subsection{Related work and comparison}

-In this section, we discuss some most related works: convex relaxation, projected gradient, and Burer-Monteiro approach, and why our work is advantageous in certain aspects.
+In this section, we discuss some most related approachs: convex relaxation, projected gradient, and Burer-Monteiro , and why ours is advantageous in certain aspects.
 To facilitate the discussion, we denote the condition number of $\alpha$-RSC and $\beta$-RSM (see Definition \ref{def: relaxedrscrsm}) as $\kappa =\frac{\beta}{\alpha}$.

 \paragraph{Convex relaxation} Convex relaxation usually replaces the rank constraint of Problem \eqref{opt: mainProblem} with some nuclear norm constraint, such as \cite{srebro2005rank, recht2010guaranteed, candes2009exact, negahban2012restricted, lafond2015low, gunasekar2014exponential, lu2015individualized}.
 We refer readers to \cite[Section 4]{chen2018harnessing} and \cite[Chapter 11]{wainwright2019high} for an overview of this topic.
 Despite the beautiful theory established, first order algorithm suffers from dimensional number of iterations in theory, and full SVD or at least $\bigO(\dm_1\dm_2)$ operations in fulfilling the constraint set $\conset$.